gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

   --path       ./Workflow/gbt_automl.yaml \
   --apiKey     ab12cd34ef56gh78ij90kl12mn34op
 ```

+To get `your/path/to/gbt_automl.yaml`, clone (`git clone https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML`) or download the repo to where you are running the command line.

 The results can be viewed by navigating to the Workflows tab within the project where you created your Workflow.